matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 response at the message with `origin_server_ts` closest to the provided `around` timestamp.
 The direction is determined by the existing `?dir` query parameter.

-Use topoligical ordering, just as Element would use if you follow a permalink.
+Use topological ordering, just as Element would use if you follow a permalink.

 ### Filter by date in `RoomEventFilter`